tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 Fig. 20: As we increase the batch size the discrepancies between estimated throughput and the measured one increase.

-Well, this is the problem at the core of GPU optimization—in practice, it is actually extremely hard to properly estimate the wall-time performance of the GPU application.
-There are thousands of compounding factors here that compound, making the picture more blurry.
+Well, this is the problem at the core of GPU optimization - in practice, it is actually extremely hard to properly estimate the wall-time performance of the GPU application.
+There are many of compounding factors here, making the picture more blurry.
 To mention a few things that are likely contributing to the discrepancy in the observed results vs. reality:

 - In our model we assumed 100% memory and compute utilization.
 Theoretical peak performance metrics like TFLOPS and memory bandwidth are never fully achieved in practice.
 GPUs typically achieve only 50-70% of their theoretical compute capacity due to
   - Kernel launch overhead and synchronization costs
   - Memory access patterns that don't perfectly align with cache architectures
   - Warp divergence and other GPU-specific inefficiencies
   - Instruction mix that isn't optimal for utilizing all GPU units
-  - … and a dozen other factors
+  - … and a a lot of other factors
-- We assumed very little overhead from the coms; as we explored previously, this is not necessarily the case in practice.
+- We assumed very little overhead from the cross device communication; as we explored previously, this is not necessarily the case in practice.
 In practice, we have tons of other factors that contribute to the potential extra latency, such as
-  - Having to sync the CuDA graph across devices for cross gpu comms
+  - Having to sync the CUDA graph across devices for cross GPU communication
   - Synchronization barriers that force all GPUs to wait for the slowest one
   - internal buffers and management overhead
   - potential suboptimal (non-coalesced) memory access patterns, especially at larger sizes, with KV caches being stored in random pages of the VRAM memory